JaimePalM/projects/jenkins/jenkins.md

 By default Jenkins give to every authenticated user the "Overall" role.
 This role gives the user the ability to read and configure Jenkins.
 This isn't the ideal scenario, so it's recommended to create new roles and assign them to non admin users.
 For that we can download the "Role-based Authorization Strategy" plugin.
 Now we go to "Security" -> "Authorization" and select "Role-Based Strategy".

-There are three types of roles:
+There are th  ree types of roles:
 - Global Roles: apply to all Jenkins objects (users, jobs, nodes, etc.)
 - Project/Item Roles: apply to specific jobs (pattern: match job name, user with the role can access the items with name that match the pattern)
 - Slave/Agent Roles: apply to specific nodes